Updates on current projects, up-coming events and other activities of the Research & Development team

-Het Nieuwe Instituut participates in the Future Force Conference, which takes place in the Hague from 9 February 2017.
+Het Nieuwe Instituut participated in the Future Force Conference, organised by the Netherlands Ministry of Defence, which took place in the Hague on 9 February 2017.
 The Future Force Conference is a highly innovative international networking conference addressing the theme: From partnerships to ecosystems: combining our efforts for a more secure world.
-Het Nieuwe Instituut contributes to the conference with two breakout sessions under the title Architectures of Security and with speakers such as Malkit Shoshan, Jan Willem Petersen, Ekim Tan and Marina Otero Verzier.
+Het Nieuwe Instituut contributed to the conference with two breakout sessions under the title Base of the Future and with speakers such as Malkit Shoshan, Jan Willem Petersen, Ekim Tan and Marina Otero Verzier.

 Loving Support Volume insert